Supporting the Diversity of Life in the Amargosa Basin by Protecting its Land, Water and Beauty.

 Leonard S. Warren, Treasurer

 Len Warren has been studying birds along the Amargosa since 2009 as a nest searcher for Point Blue Conservation Sciences, formerly Point Reyes Bird Observatory.
-Currently employed by The Nature Conservancy as the Amargosa River Project Manager, he implements habitat restoration projects.
+Previously employed by The Nature Conservancy as the Amargosa River Project Manager, he implements habitat restoration projects.
 Known for giving bird walks along Amargosa, Len loves to photograph and paint birds.
 His passion is to teach and talk about future of birds in the area.